MILCANN : A neural network assessed tSZ map for galaxy cluster detection: tSZ candidate detection

-We used the redmapper red-sequence based redshifts to compute the redshift and richness, $\Lambda$, distributions of the matching population between HAD and redmapper catalogs in two cases: (i) considering all galaxy cluster candidates in the HAD catalog that match redmapper sources and (ii) candidates in the HAD catalog not contained in PSZ2 catalog that match redmapper sources.
+We used the redMaPPer red-sequence based redshifts to compute the redshift and richness, $\Lambda$, distributions of the matching population between HAD and redMaPPer catalogues in two cases: (i) considering all cluster candidates in the HAD catalogue that match redMaPPer sources and (ii) candidates in the HAD catalogue not contained in PSZ2 catalogue that match redMaPPer sources.

-On Fig.~\ref{zdis}, we present the obtained redshift distribution for sources contained in both HAD and redmapper catalogs.
-We observe that new tSZ detections in the HAD catalog (not contained in the PSZ2 catalog) are essentially at higher redshift than PSZ2 galaxy clusters.
-This redshifts distribution confirms that the MILCANN tSZ map enables the detection of high-$z$ galaxy clusters that are not contained in the PSZ2 catalog.
-From this redshift distribution, we find that new HAD detections are at redshifts ranging from 0.2 to 0.5.
-Figure~\ref{zdis} also shows the richness distribution for all HAD sources and HAD sources not contained in the PSZ2 that match redmapper galaxy overdensities.
-We observe that the HAD sources not contained in the PSZ2 catalog are preferentially at lower richness.
+In figure ~\ref{zdis}, we present the redshift distribution for sources contained both in HAD and redMaPPer catalogues.
+We observe that new tSZ sources in the HAD catalogue, that is not contained in the PSZ2 catalogue, are essentially at higher redshift than PSZ2 clusters.
+This redshifts distribution confirms that the MILCANN tSZ map enables the detection of high-$z$ galaxy clusters that are not contained in the PSZ2 catalogue.
+From this redshift distribution, we find that new HAD sources are at redshifts ranging from 0.2 to 0.5.
+Figure~\ref{zdis} also shows the richness distribution for all HAD sources and HAD sources not contained in the PSZ2 that match redMaPPer galaxy overdensities.
+We observe that the HAD sources not contained in the PSZ2 catalogue are preferentially at lower richness.